AbhiPasula/ds200/README.md

 The following data has been obtained from "https://data.gov.in" and plotted using matplotlib.

-> Line PLOT - The variation of import Cost price of Petrol from 2011 to 2018

-> Scatter Plot - Average Rainfall
+> Scatter Plot
+The scatter plot attached shows how the Export Quantity price of various Petroleum Products is varying over the years.

->Box PLot - Box plot showing Petroleum products on x axis and Export Rs Value Terms on y axis
+>Box PLot - Box plot showing Petroleum products on x axis and Export Rs Value Terms on y axis The Box plot attached shows the individual price distribution of the different petroleum products over the years.
+It can be observed that for Naphtha and ATF values remain almost the same over the years.
+Huge variation of price Quantity exported happened in the case of Kerosene and Petrol.

+> Bar PLOT - The variation of import Cost price of Petrol from 2011 to 2018 Bar plot attached shows the variation of the Import price Quantity price of Petrol over the years.
+It can be observed that the Import price Quantity of petrol was highest in the year 2011-12 and from there it dropped in the subsequent years to second lowest value in seven years.